Posts Tagged ‘Friday the 13th’

 “Great,” Rita again thought to herself, “Rush Limbaugh made it to the horror show.”

 “I knew we shouldn’t have let that woman on here.”
 Rita heard the publicist mumble as he took the mic.
-“Alright everybody,” the publicist said, standing in front of her, oblivious to the glare she gave him.
-Her feelings were a cocktail of shock and anger as he asked the crowd “who wants to hear about the next movie!” the crowd erupted while Rita could see the white light from a projector in the back of the room.
+“Alright everybody,” the publicist said while standing right in front of her.
+Oblivious to her feelings, a cocktail of shock and anger, he asked the crowd “who wants to hear about the next movie!”
+The crowd erupted while Rita could see the white light from a projector in the back of the room.
 Partially blinded by this sudden burst of light, but she didn’t bother turning to see the image that apparently made this crowd so happy.
-Most of the audience didn’t notice and probably didn’t care when Rita got up and left.
-As she exited, she heard the publicist say something about some deal with a new studio resulting in a new Devil movie that will be out next year.
+Most of the audience didn’t notice, and Rita presumed probably didn’t care when she got up and left.
+Exiting the convention hall, she heard the publicist say something about some deal with a new studio resulting in a new Devil movie that will be out next year.
 Rita didn’t care, it’s not like she’d be directing it anyway.
 She just wanted to go to the bar, then go back to her hotel room and curl up in her pajamas.

 Tune back in after a few days to see what Rita encounters next at the horror show.